 The most reliable solution to controlling condensation is through improving air quality by removing moisture laden air and ensuring that there is fresh filtered air through the property.

-At Timberwise, we provide a range for solutions for condensation control from extractor fans to positive pressure systems.
-We have an experienced team of condensation specialists on hand to provide expert advice on what the best condensation solution is for you and your property.
-You can contact us online or simply calling 0800 288 8660.
+At Timberwise, we provide a range of solutions for condensation control from extractor fans to positive pressure systems.
+We have an experienced team of condensation specialists across England, Wales and Scotland on hand to provide expert advice on what the best condensation solution is for you and your property.
+You can contact us online or simply calling on 0800 288 8660.